klauer/epics-sumo-mirror/doc/reference-sumo.rst

 These are the known subcommands here:

+alias-add
+  add an alias for a dependency in a module

+appconvert
+  convert a scanfile to a MODULES file for an application

+check
+  consistency check of the DB file

+clonemodule
+  add a module under a new name in the DB file

+cloneversion
+  create a new DB entry by copying an old one

+commands
+  define commands to be executed after module checkout

 convert
   convert a scanfile created by sumo-scan to a DB file

-appconvert
-  convert a scanfile to a MODULES file for an application

-modconvert
-  print new DB file entries for the given MODULES from a scanfile

-edit
-  edit the dependency file with an editor

-format
-  reformat the dependency file

-extra
-  define extra lines to add to RELEASE file

-weight
-  set the weight factor for modules

-alias-add
-  add an alias for a dependency in a module

 dependency-add
   add a dependency to a module